 12. Encouragement is Great

-Encouragement is considered a more sustainable alternative positive reinforcement that you should use to get the best out of your students.
+Encouragement is considered a more sustainable alternative to positive reinforcement that you should use to get the best out of your students.
 Encouragement is the best technique to use when someone has done something not worthy of great credit.
 It helps motivate the person.

 It also helps teachers to correct the mistakes of students in the best way.
 Encouragement makes students understand that making mistakes is part of every learning process.
 That allows them to correct their mistakes without losing themselves.

 Using encouragement in motivating students helps students know the value in themselves.
 That is, it allows students to see the positive sides of themselves.
-This thus allows them to take more risks, explore more ideas, and put up more positive behavior.
+This allows them to take more risks, explore more ideas, and put up more positive behavior.

 13. Use Non-Verbal Communication Too

-Non-verbal communication such as your facial expression, movements, signals, tone of voice, volume of voice, body language, posture, eye contact, touch, and space are great tools that you can use to aid the management of students’ behavior.
+Non-verbal communication such as facial expression, movements, signals, tone of voice, volume of voice, body language, posture, eye contact, touch, and space are great tools that you can use to aid the management of students’ behavior.

 Don’t understand the usefulness of non-verbal communication techniques and means to getting students to behave well in class.